thefutureisnowai/thefutureisnowai.github.io/contact.md

 <div class="main-content-box"> <div class="main-content">
 <details class="main-deets">
 <summary class="main-summary"> External Resources </summary>
 We use the following third-party services for secure communication.
 These websites are not affiliated with Secure Computer Solutions.
-It is not necessary for you to use these services for correspondence, but doing so would enhance security and privacy.
+It is not necessary for you to use these services for correspondence, but doing so may enhance security and privacy.
 See contact details at the bottom of the page in the footer.<br>
 <br>
 - <a href="https://signal.org/download/">Signal Messenger</a> https://signal.org/download/ <br>
 - <a href="https://proton.me/">Proton Mail</a>i https://proton.me/<br>